demonwife/Rokenbok-Archive/site/content/set/vehicle-lift-1999.md

 title: Vehicle Lift
 year: 1999
 description: >-
   Drive onto the Lift and let the power of your Rokenbok vehicle automatically raise the vehicle into the air for easy maintenance.
 A Rokenbok mechanic, workbench and garage accessories are included.
 Your Rokenbok vehicle is all the power you'll need.
 No batteries are required!
-Includes 33 pieces.
-Requires Start Set.
 archiveLinks:
   - name: 03/04/2001
     link: https://web.archive.org/web/20010304174951/http://rokenbok.com/catalog/pd_aa_vehicle.html